rapratama2005/CS3-Group-Project/README.md

 Nature Boy (Special "Ivy Talk") - If health is less than 5, they fail.
 Rizzler PanARABREAD (Special "Hard Carry") - Roll a dice, picks a random element and uses that attack Intellectual (Special "AP Research") - Evoles into Mrs. Kleiber, and attacks with special ability "alright so" (stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field) he has low health and medium attack, but his ability heals him which makes him useful.
 His super charges up semi fast.
 Mrs. Kleiber (Special "Alright so") - stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field. has 20 health.
 Super charges up slowly.
+Begins the match with 1/4 super meter charged.
 Pokemon Comp Sci Game (2 player game).
 - Graphic Component (Paint) and Data Component
 - Deck Cards